Decidability of positive characteristic tame Hahn fields in $\mathcal{L}_t$: The [Lt] -theories of tame Hahn fields

-Let $(F, w)$ be as described.
-We want to show that $(K,v)$ is isomorphic as a valued field over $A$ to a subfield of $F$.
-By Remark \ref{rem: A is t-adic}, we have that $(A,v)$ and $(A,w)$ are isomorphic as valued fields.
-Since both $(L,v)$ and $(F,w)$ are henselian, this isomorphism can be extended to a valued fields isomorphism over $A$ of the henselisations of $A$ in $L$ and $F$ respectively.
-We now claim that the relative algebraic closure of $A$ in $L$ is isomorphic over $A$ as a field to a subfield of $F$.
-Let $L'\subset L$ and $F'\subset F$ be direct limits of finite extensions of $A$ in $L$ and $F$ respectively, given by irreducible polynomials occurring in $S$.
-Since $L$ and $F$ are models of $S$, we have that $L'$ and $F'$ are isomorphic as fields.
-Since any finite extension of $A$ is generated by an element which is integral over $A_{\ge 0}$, we get that $L'$ is the relative algebraic closures of $A$ in $L$.
-Since the valuation on a henselian field extends uniquely to algebraic extensions, this isomorphism also preserves the valuation.
-Hence, we are in the situation of Lemma \ref{lem: ake}, and we can conclude the statement. \end{proof}
+\begin{proof} Let $(F, w)$ be as described.
+We want to show that $(K,v)$ is isomorphic as a valued field over $E$ to a valued subfield of $F$.
+Since $(L,v)$ and $(F,w)$ are henselian, the isomorphism of $(E,v)$ and $(E,w)$ can be extended to an isomorphism of valued fields $\Phi$ over $E$ of the henselisations $E^h$ of $E$ in $L$ and $F$ respectively.
+Consider the set $\U$ of finite separable extensions of $E^h$ inside $L$.
+We claim that any element in $\U$ is imomorphic over $E^h$ to a subfield of $F$.
+Indeed, let $U\in\U$.
+Then $U=E^h(c_0)$, where $c_0$ is integral over $E^h_{\ge 0}$.
+Let